About the archive

 When the combined Commercial Union, General Accident, and Norwich Union archive was established in 2000 it was considered by an independent expert to be the most important insurance archive in the United Kingdom.
 Read more about the Archive below or why not visit our blog?

-The Archive includes records for over 750 companies, highlighting changes in business strategy and practice, as well as social and economic attitudes over a period of more than 300 years; they reflect the wide geographical spread of our business over time and the broad range of products offered by constituent companies.
+The Archive includes records for over 750 companies, highlighting changes in business strategy and practice, as well as social and economic attitudes over a period of more than 300 years; the collection reflects the wide geographical spread of our business over time and the broad range of products offered by Aviva's historical constituents.

 We hold statutory records, minute books, annual reports, returns to the board of trade, registers of directors and secretaries, share registers, registers of transfer, financial records, journals, ledgers, cash books, balance papers, valuation books, policies, promotional material, photographs, staff records, and more.